Arrest warrants and crime rates in Cattaraugus County, New York

 Unfortunately, due to the high volume of deals each day, clerks cannot appropriately document the public records.
 That is why I always tell people to contact the county courts directly.
 You can speak to the clerks over the phone, but if I were advising someone on how to get their documentation, I would tell them to go down to the courthouse in person.

-Before you go to the courthouse, make sure you have all the paperwork necessary.
+Before you go to the courthouse, confirm you have all the necessary paperwork.
 Otherwise, you will have waited in those lines for no reason.
 The only documentation you will need is your state-issued identification card.
-That should be enough to get what you need, but I generally tell my clients to have a second form of identification with you just in case one is requested.
+That should be enough to get what you need, but I generally tell my clients to have a second form of identification with them just in case one is requested.

-What is the Police Blotter, and How Can It Help You?
+What is the Cattaraugus Police Blotter, and How Can It Help You?

 The “police blotter” is the book that cops will use when they make an arrest.
 This is not only used for seizures, but it also extends to any police report.
 Even if you are not wrong and have committed no crimes, your name will appear in the blotter if you have any interaction with a police officer.

-Police logs are highly relevant because it is the only way that they can keep up with all of the interactions they have throughout the day.
+Police logs are highly relevant because it is the only way they can keep up with all their interactions throughout the day.
 These police records are meant to keep up with what is going on and provide documentation for their businesses.
-But they are also intended to ensure transparency.
+But they are also intended to provide transparency.

 Search New York arrest records by county: